CMMC Final Rule

 13. Employee Training and Awareness

-Employee training and awareness programs are essential for maintaining cybersecurity.
-The CMMC framework emphasizes the need for continuous training to ensure all employees understand their role in protecting sensitive information.
-Regular training sessions can help reduce human error, which is often a significant cybersecurity vulnerability.
+Employee training and awareness programs are essential components of maintaining cybersecurity within an organization.
+The Cybersecurity Maturity Model Certification (CMMC) framework emphasizes continuous training to ensure all employees understand their roles in protecting sensitive information.
+Regular training sessions help reduce human error, a significant cybersecurity vulnerability.

 14. Multi-Factor Authentication (MFA)